Social anxiety is an overwhelming fear of social situations. It can be long-lasting.

 Beliefs and assumptions

-Ask yourself if the entire situation went badly or just part of it.
+For example, when you feel a social situation went badly, ask yourself if the whole situation went badly or just part of it.
 Think if there are any facts to support this or if you're assuming the worst.

 Move your attention